 Vacancies: Oxford University received funding from NERC to host a doctoral training programme in environmental research.
 Funding is available for a 4-year D.Phil programme, and eligible applicants interested in our research group are strongly encouraged to apply.
 Click here for more details of the programme.

-- Apr 2014: Congratulations to Gisela Lüscher, whose paper has been accepted in Environmental Science & Policy.
+- Oct 2014: Congratulations to Mikey whose new paper on drought resistance has been accepted in New Phytologist.

 - O’Brien et al. (2014) Drought survival of tropical tree seedlings enhanced by non-structural carbohydrate levels.
 Nature Climate Change